ianwagner/campfire/docs/ad-review-state-management.md

 # Ad Review UI State Management Design

 ## Overview
 The ad review interface allows multiple reviewers to provide feedback on ad assets.
-To keep the state simple and flexible, each ad document stores a single status field that is updated by any reviewer.
+To keep the state simple and flexible, each recipe document stores a single status field that is updated by any reviewer.
 Every change is appended to a `history` array so that designers can see how decisions evolved over time.

 The system does **not** implement roles or locking.
 Any reviewer can change the status at any time.
 The most recent action represents the current state.

 ## Data Model
-Each ad asset (stored under `adGroups/{groupId}/assets/{assetId}`) includes the following fields:
+Ad assets are now stored under `adGroups/{groupId}/recipes/{recipeCode}/sizes/{sizeId}`.
+The `adRecipe` document stores the review status for all its sizes, while each `adSize` document only keeps file metadata.
+An `adRecipe` document includes the following fields:

 ```json
 {